 This continual addition of either more reps or more weight is progressive overload.
 It basically means you should keep making your training more difficult.

-Curry prefers the intensity route, which means he is likely to keep his sets and reps the same, but increase the weight.
+Curry prefers the intensity route, so that means he is more likely to keep his sets and reps the same, but increase the weight.